 WCAG 2.1 AA Pricing

-Here’s an overview of what I charge for a WCAG 2.1 AA audit through Accessible.org:
+Here’s a general guideline of what I charge for a WCAG 2.1 AA audit through Accessible.org:

 Obviously, this is just a general cost breakdown.
-Each price quote has to be customized for every client because everyone has different websites with different components.
+Each price quote has to be customized for every client because everyone has different digital assets (e.g., websites, apps, software, etc.) with different components.

 Things that are going to change the price are: